 \subsection{Classification of superintegable systems -- State-of-the-art}

-To date, the most well-developed results on the classification and structure concern second order (conformally) superintegrable systems on conformally flat spaces in dimensions two and three.
-In particular, such results exist for the Euclidean plane~\cite{Tem04,KKM07b}, Koenigs and Darboux spaces~\cite{KKW02,KKMW03}, general 2D spaces \cite{DY06,KKM05a,KKM05b}, degenerate 2D superintegrable systems~\cite{KKMP09}, 2D quantum superintegrable systems~\cite{BDK93,KKM06b,DT07}, 3D flat space \cite{KKM07c}, 3D conformally flat spaces \cite{KKM05c,KKM06a,KKM07a,KKM07c,CK14} and for quantum superintegrable systems on 3D conformally flat spaces \cite{KKM06b}.
+To date, the most well-developed results on the classification and structure concern second-order (conformally) superintegrable systems on conformally flat spaces in dimensions two and three.
+In particular, such results exist for the Euclidean plane~\cite{Tem04,KKM07b}, Darboux-Koenigs spaces~\cite{KKW02,KKMW03}, general 2D spaces \cite{DY06,KKM05a,KKM05b}, degenerate 2D superintegrable systems~\cite{KKMP09}, quantum 2D superintegrable systems~\cite{BDK93,KKM06b,DT07}, 3D flat space \cite{KKM07c}, 3D conformally flat spaces \cite{KKM05c,KKM06a,KKM07a,KKM07c,CK14} and for quantum superintegrable systems on 3D conformally flat spaces \cite{KKM06b}.
 For an overview see~\cite{Win04}, \cite{MPW13} or the comprehensive monograph~\cite{KKM18}.
 Most of the systems were known prior to their classification and have been constructed under the additional assumption of separability or multiseparability~\cite{KMP00a,KMP00b,KK02}.